LeoCh01/snake-game-v1/README.md

 If there's an obstacle in front it will turn and try to avoid it.

 In addition, there is a scoreboard and an attempt counter to check how good this algorithm is (not good).
+Works alot better when the board is big however (video below).
 In the future I may use a different algorithm to play the game.